dwp/dataworks-analytical-frontend-service/README.md

 ### Setup the Application Environment

 The app needs some environment variables to run.
 A script is supplied for generating these based on the development environment.
+Ensure you have a valid AWS token before proceeding.

 ```
+ export AWS_PROFILE="<your dataworks dev profile>"
 ./generate_local_env.sh
 ```